aydimir95/aydrafting-blog/content/posts/Post №1.md

 > ✅ This article focuses only on the command.
 It assumes you’ve already wired a ribbon button (and .addin) that triggers StartupCommand.
->
-> If you haven't, please check out [this post](https://www.aydrafting.com/blog/starting-a-project-in-revit-2026-net8-api), it explains in detail how to set that up and start coding the plugin (with screenshots, explaining every little step).

 ---